petsc/petsc/doc/faq/index.rst

 C++ without using such a large and more complicated language.
 It would be natural and reasonable to have coded PETSc in C++; we opted to use C instead.

-Does All The PETSc Error Checking And Logging Reduce PETSc's Efficiency?
+Does all the PETSc error checking and logging reduce PETSc's efficiency?
 ------------------------------------------------------------------------

 No

 .. _doc_faq_maintenance_strats:

-How Do Such A Small Group Of People Manage To Write And Maintain Such A Large And Marvelous Package As PETSc?
+How do such a small group of people manage to write and maintain such a large and marvelous package as PETSc?
 -------------------------------------------------------------------------------------------------------------

 #. **We work very efficiently**.